PlumMediaCenter/PlumMediaCenter.WebOld/README.md

-PlumVideoServer
+PlumMediaCenter Server
 ===============

-PHP Based mp4 video library website.
+PHP Based mp4 media (video only right now) library website.
 Also included is a prototype Roku app that consumes the videos from this video library website.

 More detailed instructions to come as I have time.